-Bicycle and pedestrian traffic is prevalent in Ketchum, especially during the summer months when tourists and visitors explore the city and surrounding attractions.
-Existing facilities for these users include sidewalks, shared-use pathways, bike lanes, and designated "sharrows", or shared lane markings that allow bicyclists to use the entire vehicle traffic lane.
-Most roadways within the Ketchum can be considered shared roadways, as bicycles may legally be used on them except where prohibited by statute or regulation.
+Bicycle and pedestrian traffic are prevalent in Ketchum, especially during the summer months when tourists and visitors explore the city and surrounding attractions.
+Existing facilities for these users include sidewalks, shared-use pathways, bike lanes, and designated "sharrows," or shared lane markings that allow bicyclists to use the entire vehicle traffic lane.
+Most roadways within Ketchum can be considered shared roadways, as bicycles may legally be used on them except where prohibited by statute or regulation.

 Ketchum has recognized the lack of connectivity of existing sidewalks and the need to upgrade existing facilities to current Americans with Disabilities Act (ADA) standards.
 The Ketchum Walkability Project was conducted in 2013 with the goal of making Ketchum the most walkable resort town in America.
 A volunteer team identified various missing sidewalks and streetlights throughout the community core.
 Ketchum has dedicated funding to continue sidewalk infill and upgrade projects.
+The city has been pursuing this goal for many years with success and will continue to do so.
+There are unique challenges with a mountain community that requires a consistent effort each year to identify and implement new ADA-compliant facilities.